ricwtk/HTMLPresenter/README.md

 HTMLPresenter
 =============
 Every computer has browser, normally even more than one.
-The idea of this system is to turn your browser into a slide show presenter, without the need of installing softwares onto your computer, consuming the memory of your computer.
+The idea of this system is to turn your browser into a slide show presenter, without the need of installing softwares onto your computer, consuming the memory of your computer and you can do it anywhere you go with any computer!

 Therefore, this system will allow you to create, edit, save and present your work in a modern browser.
 The languages you'll need to know are the basic of web development: html, javascript and css.
 Those are pretty easy to learn.